Human-Connection/Human-Connection/backend/installation/configuration.md

 ## Neo4j Installation

 {% hint style="warning" %}
-You **need to install APOC** as a plugin for the graph you create in the neo4j desktop app!
+You **need to install APOC** as a plugin for the graph you create in neo4j!
 {% endhint %}

 Note that grand-stack-starter does not currently bundle a distribution of Neo4j.
+Now there are a lot alternatives to have Neo4J installed.

 {% tabs %}

 {% tab title="Neo4j Desktop" %}

-You can download [Neo4j Desktop](https://neo4j.com/download-center/) run locally for development.
+You can [download Neo4j Desktop](https://neo4j.com/download-center/) run locally for development.
 Chose tab **Neo4j Desktop**.

 ![Neo4j Download-Center screenshot](../../.gitbook/assets/screenshot-neo4j-download-center-current-releases.png)